tldr-pages/tldr/pages/common/gdalinfo.md

 `gdalinfo {{path/to/input.tif}}`

-- List information about a raster dataset as JSON:
+- List information about a raster dataset in JSON format:

 `gdalinfo -json {{path/to/input.tif}}`